 One should also be careful to remove all labels from the item that may act as a separation between the item and the water.
 Not all utensils require immersion and some that do, do not require a blessing.

 In Bushey we are fortunate to have a Kelim Mikvah situated towards the back of the synagogue’s car park.
-If you require assistance in learning how to use a Kelim Mikvah then please contact for practical guidance.
+If you require assistance in learning how to use a Kelim Mikvah then please contact our Rabbi for practical guidance.